bluestrat404/nice-chord-charts/README.md

 ## How do I use this?
 Like so:

+`cpnicepdf nameofyour.chordpro`

+This will generate the HTML using ChordPro, and then generate the PDF using Chrome.
+If you don't supply a second parameter, the name of your created file in the above case would be "nameofyour.pdf".
+If you'd like to specify your own name, you can supply that like this:

 `cpnicepdf nameofyour.chordpro nameofdesired.pdf`

-This will generate the HTML using ChordPro, and then generate the PDF using Chrome.

 It runs this: